RAPTOR7762/Blooket-Hacks/README.md

 # Blooket Hacks

+Created by: Glizzy

-This repo has been forked.
+This repo has been forked from https://github.com/GlixzzyBlooketHacks/Glixzzy.github.io.

 Why you should use this tool:

-:Always working.
+* Always works
-:When the hacks break it usually gets fixed in about 6-8 hours.
+* When the hacks break it usually gets fixed in about 6-8 hours.
-:This tool is actively being updated so nothing breaks.
+* This tool is actively being updated so nothing breaks. (in main repo)
-:Used by hundreds of thousands people.
+* Used by hundreds of thousands people.
-:All of the hacks are sorted into the gamemode they can be used in.
-If you encounter a problem or a issue please open a issue here.
+* All of the hacks are sorted into the gamemode they can be used in.
+If you encounter a problem or a issue please submit one in the main repo.
+If there are any updates, please let me know.

 If you are a programmer and want to make your own stuff for blooket make sure to check out the blooket library. at schoolcheats.net/blooket